protomock/dependency-binder/README.md

 Then anywhere you call `require` in the same file, switch to `binder.resolve('module-name')`.

-Now in you spec you can change out the binding and replace it with whatever you need.
+Now in the spec you can change out the binding and replace it with whatever you need.

 From the Spec above: